María Luisa Anido: María Luisa Anido's compositions for guitar

-María Luisa Anido has been one of the few female composer-performers of her time.
+María Luisa Anido was one of the few female composer-performers of her time.
 Her compositions are mainly miniatures that reflect several aspects of her personality.
 Aire Norteño, her most popular piece, is a 'Bailecito', a little dance present in all festivities in north-western Argentina, which is generally accompanied by charangos, quenas and cajas.
-Anido frequently plays the bass notes pizzicato to emphasise the juxtaposition of 3/4 time in the bass and 6/8 in the melody, a characteristic that is frequently found in Argentine folklore.
+Anido emphasizes the juxtaposition of 3/4 time in the bass and 6/8 in the melody, a characteristic that is frequently found in Argentine folk music.

 In 1927, Anido composed her first piece, Barcarola.
 Miguel Llobet, the Catalan guitarist, wrote to her shortly after that: "I have read and played your Barcarola; the voices are carried magnificently with admirable taste of their natural characteristics; the tone colours are perfect.
 Bravo, very well done.
 I think you should continue writing your excellent inspirations."

 In Canción del Yucatán, Anido alternates the characteristic Habanera rhythm with triples and rubatos that mark the sweet and feminine character of the piece.
 Following Llobet's example, she recreates, through glissandi and exquisite legato, the intimate atmosphere of the Mexican song 'Adiós ...
 Adiós ...'.

 Much of her music is inspired by Argentine folklore.
 Preludio campero illustrates the attitude of the gaucho as he improvises chords on his guitar until a small melody appears, without any hurry, with the tranquillity and liberty that the immensity of the pampas imparts.
 A pedal in De mi Tierra rocks in a continuous movement.
 She is not afraid of the high positions on the guitar, so she plays with melodies in the higher notes, contrasting with that ostinato bass.

 In 1952, she travelled through Europe for the first time, and Bèrben in Italy published her Aire de Vidalita.
 This piece was inspired by one of the most popular lyric songs of Argentine folklore.
 The musicologist Carlos Vega said: "The 'vidalitas' are little songs of various characters and tempos.
 Sometimes they are tender love songs, sometimes cheerful, lively carnival songs.
 They became especially popular in Buenos Aires by the end of the 19th century.
 Their poetic form is not uniform, but generally it is a quatrain where the word 'vidalita' appears between the first and second and between the third and the fourth lines as follows: